Hallonkaka/OxidePlugins/README.md

 #Plugins
 ##Rust
 ###UiPlus
-UiPlus is a plugin focussing on adding information for the user in a non-intrusive interface based on the interface by the developers already present in the game.
+UiPlus is a plugin focusing on adding information for the user in a non-intrusive interface based on the interface by the developers already present in the game.

 ####Images
 ![Close-up](http://imgur.com/qrXDviH.png)